mgbaybay/Bootcamp-Activities-Projects/README.md

 2. Files were mostly uploaded after class.
 3. Some activities were done multiple times using different methods
 4. All codes/functions written have been analyzed.
 I refrain from copying-and-pasting codes from the internet
-5. I try to write a README file on each folder which explains the logic behind the code
+5. I try to write a README file on each folder which explains the logic or process in writing the code
 6. Some exercises/code-alongs are not included

 ********************************************************